By Priscilla Guerrero

 My work with Awande was successful: Tim was granted citizenship.
 The sound of her ecstatic voice on the other end of phone made me realize the impact I had on someone else’s life, and that is a moment I will never forget.

-Priscilla Guerrero JD’15 was an evening student at Suffolk University Law School.
+Priscilla Guerrero, JD’15 (evening), is the Assistant Attorney General for the District of Columbia.
 In addition to her South African internship, Guerrero participated in Suffolk Law’s week-long intercession course held at the University of Havana Law School in Cuba.
-Guerrero currently is an Assistant District Attorney at the Suffolk County District Attorney’s Office, where she worked as a paralegal during law school.
+During law school, she worked as a paralegal at the Suffolk County District Attorney’s Office in Boston.